 <https://bugs.launchpad.net/ubuntu/+source/glibc/+bugs>.

-5. Use readelf to find the dynamic libraries required by the program.
+5. Use readelf to check dynamic library dependencies of a program.

 $ readelf --dynamic /usr/bin/bash | grep NEEDED